nricciardi/pave-guard/slides-summary.md

 [NIC]

-PaveGuard is composed by different components.
+To make that possible, PaveGuard is composed by several components.

 **StaticGuards** are fixed monitoring devices designed to continuously measure atmospheric conditions and traffic volume.

 **DynamicGuards** are deployed monitoring devices able to capture the road status for assessing the pavement quality.
+They are installed directly on citizens vehicles.

 **Dashboard** allows managers to analyze future road status and to plan maintenances beforehand.